 Indoor pollution can be worse than outdoor pollution!
-And in an aircraft which is a sealed environment no window or door can be opend - no escape route is given.
+And in an aircraft which is a sealed environment no window or door can be opened - no escape route is given.

 So-called 'jet lag' is caused by crossing time zones.
 A one-off acute poisoning or repeated low-level exposures to these fumes can produce more and sometimes indistinguishable symptoms called 'jet lag'.
 Very few victims will work out the cause of their ill health, since being 'gassed' is subtle, mostly invisible, and certainly not expected.

 Many former aircrew who became victims speak of feeling like 'zombies,' or being in a 'vegetative state' or 'permanently intoxicated.'
 Also, passengers have experienced from single 'incidents' acute and severe poisonings - one such testimony can be read here.
-'Aerotoxic Syndrome the poisoning of Airline Pilots, Cabin Crew, and Passengers that is possible in any air flight' by Dr. Sarah Myhill can be read about here.
+'Aerotoxic Syndrome, the poisoning of Airline Pilots, Cabin Crew and Passengers that is possible in any air flight' by Dr. Sarah Myhill can be read here.